jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 ### Calling `map` on a `Store` with nullable Content

-To call `map` on a nullable `Store` only makes sense, when you have checked, that its value is not null:
+To call `map` on a nullable `Store` only makes sense, when you have checked, that its state is not null:

 ```kotlin
 @Lenses